milfeld/mktau/README.md

       $ mktau  module       # creates and sets up personal module (modulefile)"

       $# append "|& tee tau.log" to "mktau tau" for logging (similarly for others)
+      $# git clone https://github.com/milfeld/mktau   will download directory with mktau in it
 ```

 ## Code Access